ruiqimao/keyboard-pcb-guide/README.md

 ![move and place](https://puu.sh/tlLVU/cbfed7c75c.png)

-Let's put our diodes under our switches first.
+Let's put our diodes under our switches first (**THIS PLACEMENT WILL ONLY WORK FOR SMD DIODES**).
 Make sure each diode corresponds to its switch:

 ![diodes](https://puu.sh/tlMd2/7879338387.png)